kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 }
 ```

-We enabled fault tolerance with annotation `@GroupKey` on the class.
+We enabled fault tolerance with the annotation `@GroupKey` on the class.
 We added annotations on the `getOrders` method.
 Annotation `@CircuitBreaker` opens circuit breaker if the request rate is higher than 30%. `@Timeout` prevents the
 method to wait for the response longer than 500 ms. With `@Fallback` we defined a method that will be called in case
 errors occcur.